sanic-org/sanic/docs/sanic/deploying.md

 app.config.ACCESS_LOG = False
 ```

-## Asynchronous support
+### Asynchronous support and sharing the loop

-This is suitable if you *need* to share the sanic process with other applications, in particular the `loop`.
+This is suitable if you *need* to share the Sanic process with other applications, in particular the `loop`.
-However be advised that this method does not support using multiple processes, and is not the preferred way
+However, be advised that this method does not support using multiple processes, and is not the preferred way
 to run the app in general.

 Here is an incomplete example (please see `run_async.py` in examples for something more practical):